wglass/lighthouse/docs/source/examples.rst

 set by hand.

 For each node the lighthouse scripts run in debug mode and log quite a bit.
-The logfiles for the lighthouse script live under `/var/log/supervisor/lighthouse` in the container.
+The log files for the lighthouse script live under `/var/log/supervisor/lighthouse` in the container.
 The services served up by containers will generally put their logs under `/var/log/supervisor/`.